-Where the SENCo is storing documentation electronically he/she must create an e-folder for each individual candidate.
+Where the SENCo is storing documentation electronically they must create an e-folder for each individual candidate.
 The candidate's e-folder must hold each of the required documents for inspection.
-(AA 4.2)
+(AARA 4.2)

-The policy is annually reviewed to ensure that processes are carried out in accordance with the current edition of the JCQ publication Adjustments for candidates with disabilities and learning difficulties - Access Arrangements and Reasonable Adjustments.
+The policy is annually reviewed to ensure that processes are carried out in accordance with the current edition of the JCQ document Adjustments for candidates with disabilities and learning difficulties - Access Arrangements and Reasonable Adjustments.